-As no randomization to the different housing forms is involved no conclusive evidence can be given on the relative effectiveness of either ordinary or communal housing from the study.
-However, the experience from the project points towards a trend in the research literature in favor of independent housing as the most optimal form of housing even for homeless individuals with complex support needs.
+As randomization to the different housing forms has not been possible, no conclusive evidence can be given on the relative effectiveness of either independent public housing or communal housing from the study.
+However, the experience from the project points towards independent housing as the most optimal form of housing even for homeless individuals with complex support needs.
 From the interviews it seems that this is also the form of housing which most of the citizens prefer.

-A very important result from the ACT-program in Copenhagen is that with the intensive and multidisciplinary support from the ACT-team, it is possible to house even homeless individuals with complex support needs in independent, scattered housing in ordinary public housing.
+A very important result from the ACT-programme in Copenhagen is that with the intensive and multidisciplinary support from the ACT-team, it is possible to house even homeless individuals with complex support needs in independent, scattered housing in ordinary public housing.